AlisherXujanov/FullStack3/DRF.md

 ```

 ### Permissions classes
 - `AllowAny` - Allow any access
 - `IsAuthenticated` - Allow access only to authenticated users
 - `IsAdminUser` - Allow access only to admin users
 - `IsAuthenticatedOrReadOnly` - Allow access to authenticated users (read-only) and allow access to non-authenticated users (read-only)
-- `DjangoModelPermissions` - Allow access only to authenticated users with the correct permission (read-only)

 # Serializers